DoubleML/doubleml-docs/doc/guide/models/did/did_setup.rst

 **Difference-in-Differences Models (DID)** implemented in the package focus on the the binary treatment case with staggered adoption.

 .. note::
-    The notation and identifying assumptions are based on `Callaway and Sant'Anna (2021) <https://doi.org/10.1016/j.jeconom.2020.12.001>`_, but adjusted to better fit into the general documentation conventions.
+    The notation and identifying assumptions are based on `Callaway and Sant'Anna (2021) <https://doi.org/10.1016/j.jeconom.2020.12.001>`_, but adjusted to better fit into the general package documentation conventions, sometimes slightly abusing notation.
     The underlying score functions are based on `Sant'Anna and Zhao (2020) <https://doi.org/10.1016/j.jeconom.2020.06.003>`_, `Zimmert (2018) <https://arxiv.org/abs/1809.01643>`_ and `Chang (2020) <https://doi.org/10.1093/ectj/utaa001>`_.
     For a more detailed introduction and recent developments of the difference-in-differences literature see e.g. `Roth et al. (2022) <https://arxiv.org/abs/2201.01194>`_.